 The 2019 Northeast Chapter Annual Meeting will be held at Baker Botts LLP in Washington, DC on June 12-13, 2019.
 The Northeast Chapter is presenting a one day CLE program and will offer numerous networking opportunities, including a pre-conference hosted cocktail reception and scheduled breaks during the program for attendees to connect.

-2019 Northeast Chapter Annual Meeting: Program Schedule (COMING SOON)
+2019 Northeast Chapter Annual Meeting: Program Schedule and Registration Form

 BAKER BOTTS LLP

 2019 Marketing Opportunities BROCHURE

 |Northeast Chapter Annual Meeting Sponsorship Levels & Benefits

 - Marketing material placed on registrant chairs/tables;

 - recognition on presentation screen during welcome and breaks